gzachariadis/debian-debloat/README.md

 - Dependencies: The script may require root privileges to remove system packages.
 Run the script with sudo if necessary.

 Use at your own risk!
 Do not run before you understood the code.

-### Benefits

-- Reduced System Footprint: Removing unneeded packages can save valuable disk space.
-- Improved Performance: A leaner system may lead to improved boot times, faster system performance, and reduced resource consumption.
-- Clean Installation: It helps in starting fresh by removing bloated software that typically comes pre-installed in certain Linux distributions.

 ### Usage